 Self-service BI has today become mainstream in the enterprise set-up.
 BI tools have the capability to connect and visualize data located in disparate systems.
-Their primary purpose is to realize value out of the enterprise data-marts.
+Their primary purpose is to help businesses realize value out of the enterprise data-marts.
 The traditional concept of discovery, planning, budgeting, allocating, and implementing data-marts within enterprises takes time and, consequently, delays value realization.
-With the availability of fairly-priced and scalable hardware (with enterprise-grade proven open-source technologies) in the market that offer unlimited data storage and processing options, it is only logical to continue down the path of self-service data ingestion.
+With the availability of fairly-priced and hardware in the market (with enterprise-grade proven open-source technologies) that offer unlimited data storage and processing options, it is only logical to continue down the path of self-service data ingestion.

 To put it simply, the framework (see image) connects to the data-source, retrieves data, and stores it in the Kafka topic.
-The stored data can be consumed by one or more sinks to paralelly ingesting into one or multiple secondary stores.
+The stored data can be consumed by one or more sinks as well as parallelly ingested into one or multiple secondary stores.
 In case this data needs to be transformed / translated, a spark stream or similar technologies can be leveraged for stream processing.